 Talk to the other people attending the potluck and find out what they are bringing.

 In my experience, if there are two dishes that are the same, but one is vegan and the other is not, you might as well decorate your serving bowl with caution tape.
 A lot of people won’t be going past it.

 For example, one year, I made mushroom gravy and brought it to a non-vegan Thanksgiving potluck.
 When people walked up to the table, they had the option of a meat-filled gravy or mushroom gravy.

 Let’s just say that it’s disheartening to make gravy for 20, only to drive back home with gravy for 19.

-The next year I talked to the host, and we decided I’d make all of the gravy for the day.
-I made two kinds – both from Vegan Diner.
+The next year I talked to the host.
+And we decided I’d make all of the gravy for the day.
+I made two kinds – both vegan.